chanzuckerberg/cellxgene/docs/posts/launch.md

 `--open` automatically opens the web browser after launching (caveat: only works on some operating systems).

 `--experimental-label-file` enables an experimental feature to allow users to create new categorical annotations in the application.
 These newly-created annotations are saved in the specified CSV file.
 If the specified file already exists, the previously-contained annotations will be loaded as mutable (changeable) values and the CSV will be updated (overwritten) with any edits made.
 If the file does not exist, it will be created.
-See [here](annotations) for more details.
+See [the annotations documentation](annotations) for more details.

-`--diffexp-lfc-cutoff` as explained [here](methods), genes are only returned in differential expression if the effect size is above the specified threshold for log fold change.
+`--diffexp-lfc-cutoff` as explained [in the methods](methods), genes are only returned in differential expression if the effect size is above the specified threshold for log fold change.
 Defaults to 0.01.

 `--disable-diffexp` will disable and hide the `Compute Differential Expression` feature.
-For large datasets, or datasets loaded with the `--backed` option, computing differential expression may be extremely slow or use excessive reources on the host computer (eg, memory thrasing).
+For large datasets, or datasets loaded with the `--backed` option, computing differential expression may be extremely slow or use excessive resources on the host computer (e.g., memory thrashing).
-Disabling the feature will ensure that the end-user does not accidentally initiate this computation.
+Disabling the feature will ensure that this computation is not initiated accidentally.

 `--backed` option instructs `cellxgene launch` to read the H5AD file in "backed" mode (for more information, see the [anndata.read_h5ad() documentation](https://anndata.readthedocs.io/en/latest/anndata.read_h5ad.html#anndata.read_h5ad)).